Our recent survey shows that 69% of sellers think that getting the first conversation is harder than presenting a solution or even closing the deal.

 One of those techniques is using video for sales.
 Second only to being face-to-face with a person, video is the best way to humanize communication in the sales process.

-Learn more about our selling with video for teams training (part of the Modern Sales Mastery Program) by clicking on the image below.
+Learn more about our selling with video for teams training (part of the Modern Sales Mastery Program).
 Our virtual sales training program teaches sellers the skills and confidence to create engaging videos to start more sales conversations.